MCAT Score Percentiles 2026: What Score Do You Need for Med School?

 Keep in mind that the overall MCAT percentiles include all test-takers, but you’re competing against applicants, not all test-takers.

-This means if you score at the “average” percentile of 500, you’re actually well below the average admitted medical student.
+This means if you score at the “average” of 500 (around the 49th percentile), you’re well below the typical admitted MD student.

 Score Improvement Potential